Want to know how Fido feels? This harness apparently can tell you

 •See All

-Discuss: Inupathy dog harness wants you to know how your pup is feeling
+Discuss: This dog harness wants you to know how your pup is feeling

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.